-As a property currently encumbered by long-term enforceable obligations in the form of covenants running with the land, the property will be retained by the City to fulfill those enforceable obligations.
+As a property currently encumbered by long-term enforceable obligations in the form of covenants running with the land, the property will be retained by ORSA to fulfill those enforceable obligations.
 These obligations include the Fox Theater Disposition and Development Agreement, dated December 15, 2006 (the "DDA"), and a 60-year Ground Lease dated September 20, 2006 with Fox Theater Landlord, LLC ("FTLL"), an entity set up by the Redevelopment Agency and the City to renovate the theater using Historic and New Market Tax Credits.
 There are no payments due during the remaining term of the Ground Lease.
-The DDA also commits the Oakland Redevelopment Successor Agency to fund the buyout out of the investor after the tax credit investment period (Section 5.01.f.
+The DDA also commits ORSA to fund the buyout out of the investor after the tax credit investment period (Section 5.01.f.
 Contingency Loan) for a price of up to \$3,530,000.
+The outstanding enforceable obligations for the project also include various contingent obligations, such as guaranties and indemnities provided to the tax credit investors.
+Once the enforceable obligations are satisfied and/or the terms for the various contingent obligations run out, the property will be transferred to the City by ORSA and retained by the City for future development per Health and Safety Code